O youngest, best-loved daughter of Xie,

 Interpretation:

-Wei Cong married Yuan Zhen at the age of twenty, and after their marriage, they had a very good relationship.
-She died seven years later, and the poet was extremely sad, so this poem was written about a year after Wei’s death, recalling the hardship of his wife’s situation and the love of their relationship during her lifetime.
+Yuan Zhen's first wife, Wei, married him at the age of twenty, and they had a very good relationship after marriage, but unfortunately Wei died seven years later, and the poet was extremely sad.
+This group of poems was written about a year after Wei's death, and this is the first one, which recalls the hardship of Wei Cong's situation before her death and the love between the two of them.

-The first line is a general description of Wei Cong’s identity and the poor life after marriage.
-Wei Cong was the youngest daughter of her father, Wei Xiaqing, who was a high ranking prince, which strongly depicted Wei Cong’s noble status.
-While he himself, is like Qianlou as poor and downtrodden downtrodden literati.
-He was disillusioned in his official career and in financial straits.
+The first two lines are about Wei Cong's identity and his poor life after marriage.
+Wei Cong was the youngest daughter favored by her father, Wei Xiaqing, who was a high-ranking official at that time, which strongly depicted Wei Cong's noble status.
+On the other hand, he was a poor and downtrodden scholar like Qianlou.
+Official disillusionment, financial constraints.

-The middle of the poem is centered around poverty, specifically describing life after marriage.
-Wei Cong’s family lineage and the poet’s poverty is a contradiction in itself, Wei Cong searches for his own clothes, sells his jewelry to buy wine for his husband, and the intimacy and love is soaked in between the lines.
-Take the acacia leaves as firewood, days of depression and cold, for this reason, Wei Cong can be safe and no complaints.
+Specifically describe the poor life after marriage.
+It is said that Wei searched for her own clothes and sold her jewelry to buy wine for her husband.
+The intimacy and love is soaked in between the lines.
+The life is not good, but Wei can taste the “sweet” flavor, it is really valuable.
+Take the acacia leaves as firewood, days of depression and cold, for this, Wei can be safe and no complaints.

 Poem translator: